Black Sesame Bubble Tea

 Black Sesame Bubble Tea ingredients measured in cups and labeled on a table.

 • Brown sugar: Brown sugar adds a deep caramel flavor that goes well with the toasty black sesame.
+You can use white sugar if that’s what you have.

-• Water: Use filtered water whenever possible.
+• Water: I recommend using filtered water if possible.

 My Tapioca Balls Pick